OmniLlama/LAB-Assist/README.md

 ![LAB-Assist2](src/assets/LAB-Assist2.png)

-## NOTE: To Those who want to run/test
+### NOTE: To Those who want to run/test with a controller

--Works best with an Xbox 360 / Xbox One / XSX / XInput Controller, partial and inaccurate functionality also possible with alternatives, but not guaranteed due to lack of ability to test currently.
+- Works best with an Xbox 360 / Xbox One / XSX / XInput Controller, partial and inaccurate functionality also possible with alternatives, but not guaranteed due to lack of ability to test, currently.

-## NOTE: Running and Troubleshooting
+## Installing, Running and Troubleshooting

-before initial run, run `npm install`

-further compatibility issues / future updates, run `npm update`

-## Development server
+### Install
+- Download the latest main branch source code and extract to a local file path
+- After navigating to the local folder in a terminal, run `npm install` to generate necessary files
+### Running
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+- Run `ng serve` in the terminal to start a dev server.
+Once initialized, use a browser (Chrome recommended) and navigate to `http://localhost:4200/`

+#### further compiling issues / updating an existing local folder
+- Run `npm update`, though a clean install is recommended

-## Hopefully Near-Future Improvements
+## Hopefully Near-Future Improvements / Upgrades

 - Overhauling visual/interface components.
   - Including more customizablility in button arrangement and color schemes, adding different platform schemes and game-dependent labelling